-Trapped gully pits shall be reconstructed by removing the buffer wall and constructing structural supports where required to the satisfaction of the City's Representative.
+Trapped gully pits other than brick shall be reconstructed by removing the buffer wall and constructing structural supports where required to the satisfaction of the City's Representative.

 The base of the pit shall be raised and benched with mass concrete to the invert level of the outlet pipe.